paaco/sprite2asm/README.md

  With multicolor conversion, characters consisting of 2 colors (where one is background) that contain single pixels are still converted as hires.

    * `-cmX`:
-   together with `-ch`, also generate colormap with `X` as default character color.
+   together with `-ch`, also generate colormap with `X` as color when a character is empty or only contains multi colors.

 Options on the command line take priority over those in the file name.